fyfirman/eko-docs/src/content/docs/getting-started/configuration.md

 ## Supported LLMs

-The most essential configuration is setting up your LLM (Large Language Model) access.
+The most essential configuration is setting up your LLM (Large Language Model) access, which is availbale on both **Chromium Extension, Web and Node.js environment**.

+> **NOTICE:** It is NOT recommended to configure the apiKey directly in the web environment, except for debugging purposes only.

 ### Claude
 ```typescript